agraef/raptor/README.md

 ## Limitations/TODO

+Bug reports and comments/suggestions are always appreciated, please mail me at
+<aggraef@gmail.com>, submit an issue or drop me a pull request at Github.

+Here are some known issues and items on my wishlist:

 - The ostinato feature of Raptor 4 isn't implemented yet.
 Did this ever work?
   I don't remember. ;-)